Hermle Mechanical Clock Movement Availability

-Replacing these units rather than getting them cleaned and oiled is usually the smart way to go.
-It has been factory improved, brand new, factory lubricated, easy to install.
-The new one would cost the fraction of the price of an overhaul on the old unit.
+Replacing these units rather than having them go through oiling and cleaning is usually the smart way to go.
+There are factory improvements, it's brand new, the factory lubricates them, and they are easy to install.
+The new one would cost a fraction of the price of a restoration on the old unit.
 Keep in mind however, that there are different grades of the same movement number.
 Some are cheaper, but they contain plastic parts.
-The Hermle units that we offer here at Clockworks are the best grade available.
+The Hermle units that we offer here at Clockworks.com are the best grade available.

 What numbers to getThe movement number has three or four numbers, then a dash, and some more numbers, then a CM length underneath it if there is a pendulum.
 They are all consistent as they always have the numbers, then a dash, then more numbers.
 Basically if there is a dash in the movement number, and it's all numbers in the beginning with no letters like "A", it's a Hermle unit for sure.
 If there is an A before the number then it can still be a Hermle, but with the Seth Thomas name and numbering system.